Search here...

 The experience here was just as impressive.
 We explored their historic cellars, which have a rich, storied past, and enjoyed another tasting of their exquisite Champagne.
 It was fascinating to see the differences in production methods and taste the unique flavors that each house brings to their Champagne.

 Overall, the Champagne tour was a fantastic way to dive into the world of Champagne.
 It’s not just about the tasting, though that’s definitely a highlight.
 It’s also about immersing yourself in the history and craftsmanship that go into making these world-renowned sparkling wines.
-If you’re a fan of Champagne or just looking to experience a different side of France, then this day trip is an absolute must.
+If you’re a fan of Champagne or just looking to experience a different side of France, then this is one of the day trips from Paris that is an absolute must.

 How to get there: